Franchising code amendments - dispute resolution

 Stephen is a member of the Law Society of South Australia.
 He has lectured in franchise law and has presented papers in contract law.
 Stephen was awarded Australian Franchise Lawyer of the Year in 2016 by Lawyer Monthly.

-Ana has been working for clients in the franchise industry since commencing practice in 1996, at which time she worked almost exclusively in the area of franchise dispute resolution.
+Ana has been working for clients in the franchise industry for almost 30 years.

 Ana works closely with her clients to understand their businesses.
 This combined with her depth of knowledge and experience in franchise disputes enables Ana to tailor her advice and her approach to meet her client’s differing needs, which range from the protection of large franchise systems to the protection small franchise business units.